 Since SuperBeets is a dehydrated form of beets, it may have a high concentration of betalains and therefore provide similar benefits.
-However, the betalain content of the product is not provided by the company.
+However, the company doesn’t provide the betalain content of the product.

-A test-tube study found that a compound in beetroot extract decreased the growth of prostate cancer cells by 12.5% in one week (13).
+A test-tube study found that a compound in beetroot extract decreased the growth of prostate cancer cells by 12.5% in 1 week (

-In addition, a study on rats found that water containing beetroot-derived food coloring reduced the development of esophageal cancer by 45% (15).
+In addition, an animal study on rats found that water containing beetroot-derived food coloring reduced the development of esophageal cancer by 45% (

 The cancer-fighting effects of beetroot have only been shown in test-tube and animal studies.
 Human studies are needed, as well as specific research on SuperBeets.

-One small study in nine healthy men found that drinking approximately 2 cups (0.5 liters) of beetroot juice per day significantly reduced oxygen uptake and increased time to exhaustion during walking and running exercises (20).
+One small study in 9 healthy men found that drinking approximately 2 cups (473 mL) of beetroot juice per day significantly improved oxygen utilization and increased time to exhaustion during walking and running exercises (

-Additional research in 14 competitive male swimmers found that drinking the same amount of beetroot juice daily for six days significantly decreased the amount of aerobic energy used during a swimming test (21).
+Additional research in 14 competitive male swimmers found that drinking the same amount of beetroot juice daily for 6 days significantly decreased the amount of aerobic energy used during a swimming test (

 If beetroot juice’s ability to enhance athletic performance is due to its nitrate content, SuperBeets may provide similar benefits — though definitive studies are lacking.

-Summary Nitrates and other compounds in beets may help prevent heart disease, fight cancer and improve athletic performance.
+Nitrates and other compounds in beets may help prevent heart disease, fight cancer, and improve athletic performance.
 More research is needed to determine whether SuperBeets has similar effects.